GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge-1.md

 * Submit a concept paper using an online form, outlining the UAS knowledge, skills, capabilities and design approach for this challenge
 * Create or purchase hardware necessary to build a prototype and implement the design approach outlined within the concept paper
 * Produce a Test flight video demonstrating the UAS prototype capabilities and safety compliance
-* Participate in a 5-day Live Competition demonstrating full capabilities and features of the UAS prototype
+* Participate in a Virtual Competition, conducting flights at Contestant’s designated flight location and submitting videos of flights and static tests

 #### UAS Challenge Stages